 How important is loyalty to the Tribal Exodus House?✞

-The Leviticus house atonement and offerings to the Lord are highlighted in the Biblical books of Leviticus and Numbers.
+The Biblical books of Leviticus and Numbers highlight the Leviticus house atonement and offerings to the Lord.
 Leviticus 16.11 informs us, "Aaron shall bring the bull for his sin offering to make atonement for himself and his household, and he is to slaughter the bull for his sin offering."
 Leviticus 16.17 adds, "No one is to be in the Tent of Meeting from the time Aaron goes in to make atonement in the Most Holy Place until he comes out, having made atonement for himself, his household and the whole community of Israel."
 Leviticus 22.11 speaks of the humane treatment of slaves, "But if a priest buys a slave with money, or if a slave is born in his household, that slave may eat his food."
-The priest portion is explained in Numbers 18.11, "This also is yours, whatever is set aside from the gifts of all the wave offerings of the Israelites.
+Numbers 18.11, explains the priest portion.
+"This also is yours, whatever is set aside from the gifts of all the Israelites' wave offerings.
 I give this to you and your sons and daughters as your regular share.
 Everyone in your household who is ceremonially clean may eat it."
 Numbers 18.13 stipulates what should happen with the first fruits of the crop, "All the land's firstfruits that they bring to the Lord will be yours.
 Everyone in your household who is ceremonially clean may eat it."
 What privileges come to those who adhere to the Leviticus House Atonement?✞